e-maginer/emaginer-marketplace/README.md

 11. [Merge the pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/merging-a-pull-request) Once your pull request has been reviewed and the branch passes your tests, you can deploy your changes to verify them in production.
  - Anyone with push access to the repository can complete the merge **(TO BE RESTRICTED FOR THE MAIN BRANCH)**
  - determine the best merge strategy (merge commit, squash and merge, or (rebase and merge) for the organization
-12. Run automated Acceptance testing
+12. Run automated Acceptance testing (this is to test the integration of possibly multiple branches together)
  - If these automated tests fail, the team stops what they are doing to fix the problem immediately or revert the change if it can't be fixed in a few minutes.
 This ensures that the software in the trunck is always in a working state
 13. Checkout the main branch locally, Pull the merge commit (resulting from the pull request) and delete the branch
  - git checkout main